hoangvvo/urql/docs/graphcache/computed-queries.md

 ```

 `relayPagination` accepts an object of options, for now we are offering one
 option and that is the `mergeMode`.
-This defaults to `inwards` and can otherwise
+This defaults to `'inwards'` and can otherwise
-be set to `outwards`.
+be set to `'outwards'`.
 This will handle how pages are merged when we paginate
 forwards and backwards at the same time. outwards pagination assumes that pages
 that come in last should be merged before the first pages, so that the list
 grows outwards in both directions.
 The default inwards pagination assumes that